Spectral minimal partitions of unbounded metric graphs: Introduction

-Actually, it seems reasonable to expect that our results linking the existence of SMPs to the infimum of the essential spectrum \emph{should} continue to hold on unbounded domains as well as on $\R^d$ equipped with a suitable potential, as the principles behind them seem to be quite general.
-Exploring this would, we believe, be a valuable addition to the theory of SMPs on domains; however, since our methods will in many places be very much graph based, the domain case, which is likely to be far more technical to treat, will not be tackled here.
-See Conjecture~\ref{conj:domains}.

-To formulate our results more precisely, we first need to introduce some notation and definitions; for more details see Section~\ref{sec:preliminaries}.
+To formulate our results, we first need to introduce some notation and definitions; for more details see Section~\ref{sec:preliminaries}.
 Throughout, $\Graph = (\VertexSet, \EdgeSet)$ will be a metric graph consisting of a countable (possibly finite) vertex set $\VertexSet$ and a countable (possibly finite) edge set $\EdgeSet$, each edge $e$ being identified either with a compact interval $[0,\ell_e]$ or a half-line $[0,\infty)$; for our graph constructions we will take the formalism of \cite{Mu19} and \cite{KKLM21}.
-On $\Graph$ we place a fixed potential $V\in L^1_{\loc}(\Graph)$, for simplicity assumed nonnegative, and take the following standing assumptions:
+We consider a fixed potential $V\in L^1_{\loc}(\Graph)$, for simplicity assumed nonnegative, and take the following standing assumptions: